cherlanelin/Web-Scrapping-for-arXiv.org/README.md

 2. PostgreSQL
 3. Apache Docker and Airflow

-### Introduction of R and Rmarkdown files: R Script for Scrapping Paper Information from Archive.R/Rmd
+### R Script for Scrapping Paper Information from Archive.R/Rmd
 These two files are almost the same, both containing the important functions for scrapping the meta data from the website nad updating the database in postgreSQL:
 1. get.new.num()
 2. get.first.N.paper()